JoKeks2023/JoKeks2023/README.md

 - 👀 I’m interested in coding mods for Minecraft Java
 - 🌱 I’m currently learning python and a little HTTPS
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me Discord DM
+- discord username: jokeks2022

 <!---
 JoKeks2023/JoKeks2023 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.